Smartling/SmartlingHelp/_articles/connectors/aem-classic/aem-classic-connector---user-guide.md

 1) Browse to the **Websites** portal and double-click **Smartling** > **Submissions**.
 2) Use the sidebar to search submissions by title, path or status.
 3) Select one or more pages.
 (SHIFT + click to select multiple pages).
-4)Choose an action
+4)Choose an action:
 * **Re-send:** Submit an updated version of the page to Smartling.
 * **Download:** Manually download available translations from Smartling.
 * **Cancel:** Cancels the submission.
 The download scheduler will no longer check for translations and the file will be unavailable for translation

 ## Translation Preview